syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 {% highlight c# tabtitle="MainPage.xaml.cs" hl_lines="4" %}
 private void ClickToShowPopup_Clicked(object sender, EventArgs e) {
-  // Shows SfPopup at the bottom of the label and with absolute relative position.
+  // Show the SfPopup at the bottom of the label and with absolute relative position.
   (this.BindingContext as ViewModel).DisplayPopup = true;
 }
 {% endhighlight %}